System Requirements

 • macOS:

-Compatible with earlier versions but unsupported.
+Compatible with earlier versions but support is not available.

 • Linux: